-17.13.
+- 16.14.
 The Authority noted that AAI has taken 6% inflation rate while determining the Yield per Passenger for tariff years in the 2nd control period and X factor of 0.01% from FY 2018-19 onwards.
-As per RBI issued Results of the Survey of Professional Forecasters on Macroeconomic Indicators - Round 45, the WPI inflation is forecasted to be 4.2% for the

-- 17.14.
-The Authority had proposed that any shortfall/ excess in revenues for the 2nd control period based on proposed tariffs by AAI to be considered while determining aeronautical tariffs for the 3rd control period. - 17.15.
-The Authority noted that ASQ rating at LGBIA has been marginally less than 3.75 for few quarters of 1st control period.
-However, the Authority further noted that in majority of the quarters in 2nd control period the quarterly ASQ rating is more than 3.75 as required under Section 6.14.3 of Airport Guidelines.
+As per RBI issued Results of the Survey of Professional Forecasters on Macroeconomic Indicators Round 45, the WPI inflation is forecasted to be 4.2% for the next 5 years.
+The Authority proposes to revise WPI for the 2nd control period to 4.2%. - 16.15.
+The Authority proposes that any shortfall/ excess in revenues for the 2nd control period based on proposed tariffs by AAI to be considered while determining aeronautical tariffs for the 3rd control period. - 16.16.
+The Authority notes that ASQ rating at LGBIA has been marginally less than 3.75 for few quarters of 1st control period.
+However, the Authority further notes that in majority of the quarters in 2nd control period the quarterly ASQ rating is more than 3.75 as required under Section 6.14.3 of Airport Guidelines.
 The Authority expects AAI to maintain ASQ rating above 3.75 in 3rd control period.
 Details of the ASQ ratings are provided below.